JFK, LGA or EWR: Which NYC Airport Is Best? (Local Tips)

 Is LGA (LaGuardia) a good airport?

-Yes!
-It’s a good airport for domestic flights in and out of New York City.
-Terminal B is pretty new and modern.
+Yes, LGA is a good airport for domestic flights in and out of New York City.
+Terminal B and Terminal C are brand new.
+I’ve flown out of both, and they’re really nice.
+Terminal C (the Delta terminal) opened in 2022, and it’s spacious and modern.

-LGA is also a good airport to use if you’re staying in (or living in) the Upper East Side, Lenox Hill, Midtown East or Murray Hill, all neighborhoods on the East side of Manhattan.
+LGA is also a good airport to use if you’re staying in (or living in) the East side of Manhattan.
+I’d recommend LGA if you plan to stay in any part of Manhattan, honestly.
+It’s just the closest, which makes everything easier.

 What’s the difference between LaGuardia and JFK?